Skip to content

 • Deferred

 The Status field is read-only: it cannot be edited explicitly.
-The status is updated automatically after changing the Column value (moving the Task on the Board) and when completing or canceling the Task.
+The status is updated automatically after changing the Stage value (moving the Task on the Board) and when completing or canceling the Task.

-The Column field indicates in which column a Task is placed on the Board.
+The Stage field indicates in which Stage a Task is placed on the Board.
 It also defines the Status of the Task.

-The available Columns in a Project are defined by the assigned Project Board.
+The available Stages in a Project are defined by the assigned Project Board.

-A project member with the Member role has access to update the Column field.
+A project member with the Member role has access to update the Stage field.

 Group